praveen4g0/umb/ci/README.md

 ## Downstream CI

-gitops QE team maintain an OpenShift cluster in PSI with gitops operator installed.
-We regularly update the cluster so that we use the latest release of OpenShift gitops.
+gitops QE team maintain an OpenShift cluster in PSI with pipelines operator installed.
+We regularly update the cluster so that we use the latest release of OpenShift pipelines.

-Access is managed by Rover group [psi-gitops-users](https://rover.redhat.com/groups/group/gitops).
+Access is managed by Rover group [gitops](https://rover.redhat.com/groups/group/gitops).
 Ask group owner for access, then use Kerberos credentials to log in.

 Production pipelines run in namespace `gitops-ci`.
 Users are supposed to use their own namespaces when debugging, improving or developing pipelines.